Berluti Menswear Fall/Winter 2020 Paris

 The designer worked a wide shoulder on suit jackets and roomy coats, and bulked up his outerwear with items like a quilted leather parka and a shearling jacket with curly lining spilling out of the pockets — and even a couple of swaggering coats in colorful chevron patterns made from shearling intarsia.

-See also Kenzo Spring/Summer 2016 Paris
+See also Juun J. Spring/Summer 2017 Paris

 Famously fond of black and white during his tenure at Dior, Van Assche has embraced color since joining Berluti, and this season ran riot with a rainbow palette inspired by the shoemaker’s patina kit.
 Scarlet, cobalt and emerald clashed with fluorescent pinks and a cartoonishly bright lime green.